Best practices for working with Microsoft Graph

 - Always log the

 x-ms-ags-diagnosticfrom the HTTP response headers.
 These, together with the

-client-request-id, are required when reporting issues in Stack Overflow or to Microsoft Support.
+client-request-id, are required when reporting issues in Microsoft Q&A or to Microsoft Support.

 - On every request to Microsoft Graph, generate a unique GUID, send it in the